spiral-modules/app-1.0/README.md

 ============
 Execute `./spiral up` and `./spiral seed` after installation to create and populate database.

+You can play with sample entities using url "/sample", to get view or current request scope open "/home/scope".

 Modules
 =======
 [Scaffolder](https://github.com/spiral-modules/scaffolder) - provides set of console commands and extendable class declarations for application scaffolding.